mdominguez2010/mdominguez2010/README.md

 I'm a data scientist with 8 years professional experience in banking and finance.
 Currently open to work in a data-driven position finding data-driven solutions in a FinTech environment.

-I'm always hangry for more knowledge, especially in about anything data science or machine learning.
+I'm always hangry for more knowledge, especially anything data science or machine learning.

 Here's how you can reach me 📫
 - [LinkedIn](https://www.linkedin.com/in/marcosdominguez2018/)